 OR08/20 & Draft Plan of Subdivision - 30T-21101 – River Mill Phase 4

-The applicant is proposing to develop the lands for a new residential community.
-Higher density residential is proposed to front along Speedsville Rd.
-Lower and medium density residential is proposed within the interior of the development area.
-A mixed-use area is proposed at the intersection of Speedsville Rd. and Equestrian Way.
+The applicant is proposing to develop the land for a new residential community.
+Higher density residential land uses are proposed to front along Speedsville Road.
+Lower and medium density residential uses are proposed within the interior of the development area.
+A mixed-use area is proposed at the intersection of Speedsville Road and Equestrian Way.
+One Municipal Park and Refinements to the boundaries of the open space areas also proposed.
+In total, approximately 1,864 dwelling units are proposed.

 The majority of the lands were subject to previous land use planning approvals in 2015 for an adult lifestyle community.
-Since the initial approval, the applicant has acquired additional lands located at 800 Briardean Rd. and 1285 Speedsville Rd.
+Since the initial approval, the applicant has acquired additional lands located at 800 Briardean Road and 1285 Speedsville Road.
 The applicant is proposing to modify the original land use approvals and designate and zone the additional properties for development.

-In order to permit this proposal the applicant has submitted a draft plan of subdivision, official plan amendment and zoning by-law amendment, described below:
+In order to permit this proposal, the applicant has submitted a Draft Plan of Subdivision, Official Plan Amendment and Zoning By-law Amendment as described below:

-• The Zoning By-law amendment is to modify the existing zoning of the lands with site specific permissions for a variety residential and mixed-use land uses.
-In general, the amendment proposes site specific standards for:
+The Zoning By-Law Amendment is requested to modify the existing zoning of the lands with site specific permissions for a variety of residential and mixed use land uses.
+In general, the amendments propose site specific standards for:

 • Increased building heights (10 storeys maximum)